 Facilities on board Paradise Luxury include an excellent restaurant and bar serving up delicious and fresh cuisine and cocktails as well as a world-class spa with a massage cabin.
 There are three decks to marvel at the impressive limestone karsts as you cruise along.

-Activities during your stay on board Paradise Luxury include boat trips to beautiful deserted beaches and unspoiled fishing villages, Tai Chi classes, kayaking, wine tasting and even Vietnamese cookery classes available on request.
+Activities during your stay on board Paradise Luxury include boat trips to beautiful deserted beaches and unspoilt fishing villages, Tai Chi classes, wine tasting and even Vietnamese cookery classes available on request.

 Halong Bay, Vietnam

-170 kilometers from Hanoi, in northeastern Vietnam, Halong Bay is a UNESCO World Heritage site and undoubtedly one of the most beautiful places on earth.
+170 kilometres from Hanoi, in northeastern Vietnam, Halong Bay is a UNESCO World Heritage site and undoubtedly one of the most beautiful places on earth.